What do you need to feel prepared for the impacts of climate change?

 Government and companies play a big role and so can you with the decisions you make every day.
 Slowing (mitigation) and preparing for (adaptation) climate change are two important parts of taking climate action.
 Mitigation reduces harm while adaptation prepares us for the effects of climate change.

-And answer this question:
+And to answer this question:

 • What do you think will help slow climate change?